OtisPresley/snmp-switch-manager/README.md

 ## Lovelace card

+1. Download the snmp-switch-manager-card.js file from the SNMP Switch Manager Card repository and place it in `www/community/snmp-switch-manager-card/` in Home Assistant.

-1. Add the card JavaScript as a resource under **Settings → Dashboards → Resources**:
+2. Add the card JavaScript as a resource under **Settings → Dashboards → Resources**:

    ```yaml
    url: /hacsfiles/snmp-switch-manager-card/snmp-switch-manager-card.js
    type: module
    ```

-2. Place the card on any dashboard:
+3. Place the card on any dashboard:

    ```yaml
    type: custom:snmp-switch-manager-card